-After 9+ months of research and development, 6 months of which community testing has been ongoing, we are ready to unleash the IOTA main-network into the world...
+After over nine months of research and development, six months of which community testing has been ongoing, we are ready to unleash the IOTA main network into the world...

-Now that we are on the verge of launch it’s time to contextualize what this means at the moment and road we will be paving forward.
+Now that we are on the verge of launch it’s time to contextualize what this means at the moment and the road we will be paving ahead.

 The roadmap of IOTA can be summarized as follows:

 The first stage is all about the IOTA core.
-Today (July 11th) is when the IOTA main-network goes live, this means that the protocol which consist of transactional settlements via iota tokens and secure data transfer on the distributed and decentralized Tangle ledger will be launched.
+Today (July 11th) is when the IOTA main network goes live.
+This means that the protocol, which consists of transactional settlements via iota tokens and secure data transfer on the distributed and decentralized Tangle ledger, will be launched.

-The first week post-launch will be primarily focused on tying up loose ends in terms of — among other things — assisting those who has not yet claimed their iotas from the crowdsale, establishing the IOTA Foundation, moving the community’s chat over to Slack, completing some partnerships that will be announced in the following days, expanding the IOTA tutorial over at https://iota.readme.io etc.
+The first week post-launch will be primarily focused on tying up loose ends in terms of — among other things — assisting those who have not yet claimed their iotas from the crowd sale, establishing the IOTA Foundation, moving the community’s chat over to Slack, completing some partnerships that will be announced in the following days, expanding the IOTA tutorial over at https://iota.readme.io etc.

 Next week and forward will be when IOTA goes live on the exchange markets and will really start spreading into the world outside of the IOTA core.